U.S. Army Best Squad Competition Day 7 STEED Movement

 Soldiers representing various commands complete the Silent Tactical Energy Enhanced Dismount movement during the Army Best Squad Competition at Fort Stewart, Georgia, Oct.
 2, 2023.
 There are four tenets of a lethal squad: cohesive, highly trained, disciplined and fit, which includes physical, mental, social and spiritual fitness.
-(U.S. Army video by Sgt.
-Tadow McDonald)
+(U.S. Army video by Spc.
+Aleksander Fomin)

 |Date Taken: